onibrute/WoW-Mob-Recognition/README.md

 No game assets are redistributed, and all dataset images are user-generated via screenshots or Wowhead's public 3D viewer.

-## 👨‍💻 Author
+## 👨‍💻 Authors

 Robert-Constantin Preda
+Dragoș-Gabriel Petrescu
+Dănuț-Cristian Rădulescu
 Faculty of Automation, Computers and Electronics, University of Craiova
 Class of 2025 – Bachelor in Automation and Applied Informatics